-- a.
-In the absence of a league or tournament rule fixing the time limit for filing a protest, a protest should be considered if filed within a reasonable time, depending upon the nature of the case and the difficulty for obtaining the information on which to base the protest. - b.
-Within 30 minutes after the umpires have left the playing field is generally considered a reasonable time.

-6. Information Required for Written Protest
+- 16.5.1 In the absence of a league or tournament rule fixing the time limit for filing a protest, a protest should be considered if filed within a reasonable time, depending upon the nature of the case and the difficulty for obtaining the information on which to base the protest. - 16.5.2 Within 30 minutes after the umpires have left the playing field is generally considered a reasonable time. - 16.6 Information Required for Written Protest